 Reger Holdings has plans for a new “moderately priced” condo complex at the corner of Guadalupe Street and West 17th Street.

-This 140,000-sf development will be catty corner to the new courthouse.
-The project is expected to break ground in October 2019, and construction is slated to last 22 – 24 months.
+This 140,000-square-foot development will be catty-corner to the new courthouse.
+The project is expected to break ground in October 2019, and construction is slated to last 22 to 24 months.

 Rhode Partners is the architect for the project.

 SXSW is wrapping up construction on its new headquarters with expected delivery in 2Q 2019.